How to Scrape Instagram

 We recommend getting familiar with these tools by reading official documentation page.

-In this python web scraping tutorial we've covered the basics of everything you need to know to start web scraping in Python.
+In this python web scraping tutorial, we've covered everything you need to know to start web scraping in Python.

 We've introduced ourselves with the HTTP protocol which is the backbone of all internet connections.
-We explored GET and POST requests, and the importance of request headers.
+We explored GET and POST requests, and the importance of request headers for avoiding blocking.

-Then, we've taken a look at HTML parsing: using CSS and XPATH selectors to parse data from raw HTML content.
+Then, we've taken a look at parsing HTML in Python: how to use CSS and XPath selectors to parse data from raw HTML content to legible datasets.

 This web scraping tutorial should start you on the right path, but it's just the tip of the web scraping iceberg!
-Check out ScrapFly API for dealing with advanced web scraping challenges like scaling and blocking.
+For more see our other posts tagged with Python.
+In particular, we recommend getting familiar with the crawling process next: